badrib/test1/README.md

 --------------

     Verb   URI                     Description
-    GET	   /webproxy/cname/*      Lists summary of services configured in VCG identified by service ID.
+    GET	   /webproxy/cname/*      HTTP GET request is passed to target, identified by cname for URL given after /cname/

 DELETE response from the system identified by cname
 --------------

     Verb   URI                     Description
-    DELETE /webproxy/cname/*       Lists summary of services configured in VCG identified by service ID.
+    DELETE /webproxy/cname/*       HTTP DELETE request is passed to target, identified by cname for URL given after /cname/

 PUT response from the system identified by cname
 --------------

     Verb   URI                     Description
-    PUT	   /webproxy/cname/*	Lists summary of services configured in VCG identified by service ID.
+    PUT	   /webproxy/cname/*      HTTP PUT request is passed to target, identified by cname for the URL provided after /cname/